aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 * <a name="troubleshooting1"> `jupyter notebook` command is not recognized</a>

-It most surely happens, because `jupyter notebook` command is supposed to run binary file "jupyter-notebook", which intends to run the program, but this binary file is located in a directory different from the one you are trying to open it.
+It most surely happens, because `jupyter notebook` command is supposed to run the binary file "jupyter-notebook", which intends to run the program, but this binary file is located in a directory different from the one you are trying to open it.

 In order to be able to run Jupyter Notebook from any directory, we have to run the following command: